Being a daycare director is basically a full-time career in extreme fire management—and the toddlers aren't the ones holding the matches.

-At this point, retirement isn’t just a goal.
-It’s my light at the end of the tunnel.
+At this point, retirement isn’t just a career milestone.
+It’s a highly anticipated rescue mission.

 No comments: